 After birth, a healthy baby usually weighs between six and nine pounds.
 Health experts consider any weight that is less than five pounds during delivery as low.

-Several studies have shown the impacts of air pollution on a baby's birth weight.
-One major study indicated that expectant mothers living in polluted areas had babies with a low birth weight.
-They weighed an average of 0.69 pounds less than those delivered in less contaminated areas.
+Several studies have shown the affects of air pollution on a baby's birth weight.
+One study showed that mothers living in polluted areas had babies with a low birth weight.
+They weighed an average of 0.69 pounds less than those born in less contaminated areas.

 Autism Spectrum Disorder

-The Harvard School of Public Health indicated that pregnant women exposed to air pollution in the third trimester were twice at risk of delivering a baby with autism at twice the rate.
+The Harvard School of Public Health.
+It showed that women exposed to air pollution delivered a baby with autism at twice the rate.
 This was when compared to mothers not exposed to air pollution.
-The researchers found that the risk of your baby contracting the disease was significant in the third trimester.
+The researchers found that the risk to your baby was significant in the third trimester.

-You do not have to worry about asthma affecting your pregnancy if it is well controlled.
-However, having uncontrolled asthma when pregnant can result in premature delivery, pre-eclampsia, or high blood pressure.
+You do not have to worry about asthma affecting you if it is well controlled.
+Having uncontrolled asthma when pregnant can cause many problems.
+It can cause premature delivery, pre-eclampsia, or high blood pressure.

-It doesn't matter how well you have managed to control asthma; air pollution can worsen the symptoms.
-Additionally, research has indicated that exposure to air pollution during pregnancy can increase the probability of your baby developing asthma.
+It doesn't matter how well you have managed to control asthma.
+Air pollution can worsen the symptoms.
+Research has also shown that air pollution can increase the risk of your baby having asthma.

 You can avoid many things that may affect your health and baby's health during pregnancy.
-Do not let indoor air pollution deprive you of the chances of a blissful delivery, and happy child.
-Contact Robert Bair Plumbing Heating and Cooling for more information on how we can fix your HVAC system.
+Do not let indoor air pollution stop you of the chances of a blissful delivery, and happy child.
+Contact Robert Bair Plumbing Heating and Cooling for more information.
+We can fix your HVAC system.
 We want to help protect you and your family from the dangers in the air.